Neonatal Brain Damage & Long-Term Outcomes

 Long-Term Outlook and Side Effects of Neonatal Brain Injury

-Preventing HIE, Injury and Permanent Brain Damage with Hypothermia Therapy
+Preventing HIE, Injury, and Permanent Brain Damage with Hypothermia Therapy

 There are many factors that contribute to how a brain injury will affect a child long-term.
 One factor is early intervention.
 Physical therapy can be started when a child is just a few months old.
 Another important treatment is called hypothermia (brain cooling) treatment.
 Hypothermia treatment has been shown to halt almost every cellular process involved in the progression of brain injury.
 Brain cooling must take place within 6 hours of the insult that caused the brain injury.
 Hospitals have criteria the physicians use to determine if a child qualifies for hypothermia treatment.
-If a child is diagnosed with hypoxic ischemic encephalopathy (HIE), she almost always qualifies for brain cooling therapy.
+If a child is diagnosed with hypoxic-ischemic encephalopathy (HIE), he or she almost always qualifies for brain cooling therapy.
 A diagnosis of HIE can be made without brain imaging (although imaging must be performed as soon as possible).

 Hypothermia treatment has been shown to reduce the likelihood that a child will develop cerebral palsy after a diagnosis of HIE.
 It also has been shown to reduce the severity of brain injury and resultant cerebral palsy.
 The more severe the brain insult, the sooner the brain cooling treatment should be initiated.

 Hypothermia treatment is also a treatment for stroke.
-Research shows that stroke and hypoxic ischemic encephalopathy often occur together.
+Research shows that stroke and hypoxic-ischemic encephalopathy often occur together.

 When children experience a brain injury, hypothermia treatment may prevent lifelong conditions such as cerebral palsy.
 If the child is diagnosed with cerebral palsy, there are many different types of treatments and therapies – including a groundbreaking surgery called selective dorsal rhizotomy (SDR) – that can greatly improve a child’s muscle function.